 Getting to know Windows 10 Guide for Employees

 The guide starts with a brief introductory slide discussing the features of the all-new Windows 10.
 Then the new start menu with all its features is explained in multiple slides.

 Moving on, features like Task View and Virtual Desktops are also discussed briefly.
 The following features are touched upon:

 Security Features: People upgrade their computers to Windows because of the latest security technology included in the updates.
 So, this guide also covers some of the latest security advancements in Windows 10.
 It introduces Windows Defender Security Centre and guides upon how to run it.

 Windows Hello: It is the latest addition to Windows.
-Windows Hello lets you sign-in to your computer using a fingerprint sensor or face recognition.
+Windows Hello lets you sign-in to your computer using a fingerprint sensor or faces recognition.
 You can also pair a companion device like a smart band or a smartphone.
 The tap-to-pay feature is also available but not supported in all countries.
 The guide also covers some other advanced security features in the following slides.